Pat Steward: Early life

-Steward was born in Vancouver, British Columbia to British parents who had recently relocated to the west coast of British Columbia.
-The family moved around the west coast in his youth; he began high school in Thousand Oaks, California and finished in Powell River, British Columbia.
+Steward was born in Vancouver, British Columbia, to British parents who had recently relocated to the west coast of British Columbia.
+The family moved around the west coast in his youth; he began high school in Thousand Oaks, California, and finished in Powell River, British Columbia.
 In high school, Steward was a keen student of the drums.
 At fifteen years old, he had a chance meeting with punk drumming pioneer Barry Taylor (K-Tels, the Young Canadians), and decided to hop on a Greyhound to Vancouver and hang out watching and sitting in as Barry and the Young Canadians played and rehearsed.
 In 1980, Steward enrolled in the jazz program at Malaspina College on Vancouver Island.
-There he met bass player Doug Elliott and they began a long friendship and musical partnership.
+There, he met bass player Doug Elliott and they began a long friendship and musical partnership.

 Career

 In the early 1980s, Steward and Elliott performed together in the ska band Rubber Biscuit.
-In one of their shows, Steward was spotted by Bryan Adams and recruited to play on, and tour to promote, Adams' smash album Reckless.
-Among many world tour stops Steward performed with Adams at Live Aid in 1985 and on the “Conspiracy of Hope Tour” for Amnesty International in 1986.
+In one of their shows, Steward was spotted by Bryan Adams and recruited to play on, and tour to promote, Adams' smash album Reckless (1984).
+Among many world tour stops Steward performed with Adams at Live Aid in 1985 and on the "Conspiracy of Hope Tour" for Amnesty International in 1986.
+Since Reckless, Steward also recorded with Adams on 11 (2008), Shine a Light (2019), So Happy It Hurts (2022), Roll with the Punches (2025), as well as two live albums recorded at Royal Albert Hall, released in 2023 and 2024.
+Steward returned to playing live with Adams since 2021.

-During the late 1980s Steward was in demand as a touring and session drummer for the likes of Jimmy Barnes, John Eddie, Doug and the Slugs, Raymond May and others.
+During the late 1980s, Steward was in demand as a touring and session drummer for Jimmy Barnes, John Eddie, Doug and the Slugs, Raymond May and others.
 A chance call in 1994 from old pal Doug Elliott had him step in to replace departing drummer Paul Brennan in Warner Recording artists Odds.
 Elliott had been a founding member of Odds and the band was mid-way through recording their commercial breakthrough album Good Weird Feeling when Steward joined the band.
 Steward would go on to record, compose and tour with Odds until their hiatus in 1999.
 After that point he continued to collaborate with Odds members Craig Northey and Doug Elliott in several other bands: Stripper's Union, Northey Valenzuela, and as the "Craig Northey Power Trio".